Gilbert and Sullivan: Iolanthe

 Iolanthe (1882) was the first of the operas to open at the Savoy.
 The fully electric Savoy made possible numerous special effects, such as sparkling magic wands for the female chorus of fairies.
 The opera poked fun at English law and the House of Lords and made much of the war between the sexes.
 The critics felt that Sullivan's work in Iolanthe had taken a step forward.
 The Daily Telegraph commented, "The composer has risen to his opportunity, and we are disposed to account Iolanthe his best effort in all the Gilbertian series."
 Similarly, The Theatre judged that "the music of Iolanthe is Dr Sullivan's chef d'oeuvre.
 The quality throughout is more even, and maintained at a higher standard, than in any of his earlier works..."

 Iolanthe is one of several of Gilbert's works, including The Wicked World (1873), Broken Hearts (1875), Princess Ida (1884) and Fallen Fairies (1909), where the introduction of men and "mortal love" into a tranquil world of women wreaks havoc with the status quo.
 Gilbert had created several "fairy comedies" at the Haymarket Theatre in the early 1870s.
 These plays, influenced by the fairy work of James Planché, are founded upon the idea of self-revelation by characters under the influence of some magic or some supernatural interference.

 In 1882, Gilbert had a telephone installed in his home and at the prompt desk at the Savoy Theatre so that he could monitor performances and rehearsals from his home study.
 Gilbert had referred to the new technology in Pinafore in 1878, only two years after the device was invented and before London even had telephone service.
 Sullivan had one installed as well, and on 13 May 1883, at a party to celebrate the composer's 41st birthday, the guests, including the Prince of Wales (later Edward VII), heard a direct relay of parts of Iolanthe from the Savoy.
 This was probably the first live "broadcast" of an opera.

 During the run of Iolanthe, in 1883, Sullivan was knighted by Queen Victoria.
 Although it was the operas with Gilbert that had earned him the broadest fame, the honour was conferred for his services to serious music.
-The musical establishment, and many critics, believed that this should put an end to his career as a composer of comic opera, because a musical knight should not stoop below oratorio or grand opera.
+The musical establishment, and many critics, believed that this should put an end to his career as a composer of comic opera – that a musical knight should not stoop below oratorio or grand opera.
 Sullivan, despite the financial security of writing for the Savoy, increasingly viewed his work with Gilbert as unimportant, beneath his skills, and repetitious.
 Furthermore, he was unhappy that he had to simplify his music to ensure that Gilbert's words could be heard.
-Paradoxically, in February 1883, just after Iolanthe opened, Sullivan had signed a five-year agreement with Gilbert and Carte requiring him to produce a new comic opera at six months' notice.
+But paradoxically, in February 1883, just after Iolanthe opened, Sullivan had signed a five-year agreement with Gilbert and Carte requiring him to produce a new comic opera on six months' notice.